 Going abroad during the coronavirus pandemic: when holidays can lead to unauthorised absence

 As parts of life slowly try to return to some sort of normality after lockdown due to the COVID-19 pandemic, people are understandably now wishing to go abroad on holiday.
-The Government announced on 3 July that from the 10 July, passengers arriving from certain countries would not be required to self-isolate on arrival into England.
-This led to an increase in holiday bookings as cooped-up people sought to escape England and head for sunnier climes.
+This has led to an increase in holiday bookings as cooped-up people sought to escape England and head for sunnier climes.

 “I didn’t think I would have to self-isolate when I booked the holiday”

-Employees may feel that they booked their holiday abroad “in good faith” and therefore should not be penalised if a quarantine is subsequently imposed; however, the Government announcement on 3 July made it clear that the exemptions from the quarantine rules could be reversed at any time, depending on the prevalence of COVID-19 in those countries at any time.
+Employees may feel that they booked their holiday abroad “in good faith” and therefore should not be penalised if a quarantine is subsequently imposed; however, the Government has made it clear that the exemptions from the quarantine rules could be reversed at any time, depending on the prevalence of COVID-19 in those countries at any time.
 There is, therefore, a responsibility on the part of employees to take that into account when planning their holidays.

 Where employees are required to self-isolate upon their return from a holiday abroad, if they are not able to work from home then the employer is entitled to deem this to be unauthorised absence and therefore unpaid.
 The employer could take disciplinary action against the employee although they would be advised not to do so unless they can demonstrate that the absence from work causes significant disruption.
 Best practice would be for the employer to state that employees choosing to go on holiday abroad during the pandemic run the risk of having to self-isolate upon their return and that this would be treated as unauthorised leave with potential disciplinary consequences.
 The employer would still need to undertake a fair disciplinary process before issuing any sanction.